 The results were mixed.
 On one hand, revealing parts of Vueko’s backstory early took away from the sense of mystery since it was easy to guess which Hollows the humans had transformed into based on their character designs.

-On the other hand, rearranging the presentation of events to run in parallel with the past definitely enhanced the emotional impact of certain scenes.
+On the other hand, the story pacing was greatly improved since the flashback didn’t feel like such an info dump, which was very jarring to manga readers since they literally didn’t get to see the main characters for around a year due to the chapter release schedule.
+Rearranging the presentation of events to run in parallel with the past also definitely enhanced the emotional impact of certain scenes.
 The cliffhanger of Made In Abyss Season 2 Episode 4 was especially painful.

 The only other negative was that the second season used CGI for some of the characters.
 The 3D Belaf wasn’t bad at all, but the 3D effects for Majikaja were especially notable since the anime character design was less menacing in comparison to the manga art.
 Still, Kinema Citrus did a great job of seamlessly integrating the 3D models in such a way that the gruesome body horror was not lessened.

-From watching Meinya being squeezed half to death to Maaa being balanced into pieces to Belaf feasting on the immortal Mitty the psychological terror was on full display.
+From watching Meinya being squeezed half to death to Maaa being balanced into pieces to Belaf feasting on the immortal Mitty to Faputa tearing the villagers into pieces the psychological terror was on full display.
 The creation of cartridges was horrifying, but it’s pure eldritch horror with the way that the infertile Irumyuui became the village through her innate desire to have children… and then everyone is feeding off her babies… while poor Vueko was trapped down below for many years… with nothing for company but the souls of Irumyuui’s eaten.

 (The official Made In Abyss Twitter account was so based when it reminded everyone to “drink plenty of water” before Made In Abyss Season 2 Episode 7 began streaming.)

-All in all, it’s predicted that the second season’s finale, Made In Abyss Season 2 Episode 12, will find a stopping point corresponding to manga Volume 10: Chapter 60.
+All in all, as predicted the second season’s finale, Made In Abyss Season 2 Episode 12, found a stopping point corresponding to the final page of manga Volume 10: Chapter 60.

 It’s the perfect stopping point since it ends with a poignant moment before the journey deeper into the abyss resumes.
 The chapter also provides complete plot resolution to the Hollows village arc.